 The MHP per-unit maximum assistance is consistent with HOME limits established by HUD.
 Using the HOME limit as a federally established industry standard and safe harbor for cost reasonableness on a per-unit basis for housing serving low-income households.
 Consistent with other HUD affordable housing funding sources, the HOME maximum per-unit subsidy limits ensure an appropriate level of investment in Multifamily projects on a per-unit basis.
 This policy direction encourages leveraging with HOME, Tax Credits, State multifamily housing programs, and other available affordable housing resources.

-Table 91: New Construction and Rehabilitation Subsidy Limits New Cor nstruction Subsid dy Limits 0 BR 1 BR 2 BR 3 BR 4 BR \$140,107 \$160,615 \$195,305 \$252,662 \$277,344
+New Construction Subsidy Limits

+0 BR 1 BR 2 BR 3 BR 4 BR

+\$140,107 \$160,615 \$195,305 \$252,662 \$277,344